Alexander Gorodnitsky: Poet and singer-songwriter

 "The art of Alexander Gorodnitsky is definitely a most remarkable phenomenon of both guitar poetry and the wider Russian literary culture of the 20th century.
 Having undergone a nearly 50-year-long evolution, it now presents an organic synthesis of the poetic word with profound philosophical, historical, and scientific intuition to embody in its multi-genre creative system the essential qualities of the modern worldview".

 Poems and songs by Alexander Gorodnitsky have been translated into English, Bulgarian, Hebrew, Spanish, German, Polish, French, Czech and other languages.
 They have also been included in school curricula.

 Gorodnitsky is acknowledged to be one of the founders of the bard songs genre in Soviet Union.
-His most popular songs are following: "Atlanes Hold the Heavens", "Near the Pillars of Hercules", "To the mainland", "Blue sky above Canada", "French ambassador's wife", "Snow", "Riffles", "The song of polar pilots".
-He is an author of over 60 books poems, songs and other literary works.
+His most popular songs are following: "Atlantes Hold the Heavens", "Near the Pillars of Hercules", "To the mainland", "Blue sky above Canada", "French ambassador's wife", "Snow", "Riffles", "The song of polar pilots".

-Many of Alexander Gorodnitsky poems and songs are dedicated to Germany: "Stuttgart" (1998), "Neva-Elbe" (2000), "German castles" (2003), "Johann Sebastian Bach" (2018), "Lüneburg" (2019) and others.
+Many of Alexander Gorodnitsky poems and songs published in post-Soviet period are dedicated to Germany: "Stuttgart" (1998), "Neva-Elbe" (2000), "German castles" (2003), "Johann Sebastian Bach" (2018), "Lüneburg" (2019) and others.

+Gorodnitsky is a member of the Union of Writers of Russia and PEN International.
+Also he is a member of the Board of Trustees of the Fazil Iskander International Literary Award.
 He was awarded the honorary title of "Merited figure of arts of Russian Federation" (2013).

+Family

+Gorodnitsky has a son from first wife, a Vladimir (born 1955), who has been living in Israel since 1984.

+His second wife was Anna Nal (28 September 1942 - 11 September 2017), professional interpreter/translator.
+The marriage was childless.